yixuan-cute/notebook/C++/Basic Facilities.md

 bool x = a+b;   // a+b is 2, so x becomes true
 bool y = a||b;  // a||b is 1, so y becomes true ("||" means "or")
 bool z = a−b;   // a-b is 0, so z becomes false
+//The result of each expression above is implicitly converted to bool.
 ```

 &emsp;&emsp;A pointer can be implicitly converted to a **bool**.
 A non-null pointer converts to **true**; pointers with the value **nullptr** convert to **false**.
 For example: